Skip to content

 You’re seeing the exact flow executed in a real browser.

-Open the generated report and confirm:
+After the run finishes, open the generated report and confirm:

 • Steps executed correctly